The story of Camden Market goes back over two hundred years.

 So while it remains to be seen how much of its ethos will really be preserved, there may be hope yet for Camden Town and its markets – and despite the increasing number of chain stores and flagships popping up, there’s still plenty of older, eclectic shops to support as well as newer businesses that add something unique to the area.
 Here’s our pick of the bunch…

 The place is roughly split into two halves, which once operated independently.
 There’s the Stables Market, set in the (mostly covered and underground) warren of tunnels and small shop nooks where the horses were once kept.
-Here you’ll find most of the longer-standing traders; an Aladdin’s cave of vintage gems, books, and various oddities.
-Towards the Lock, the market becomes a series of open-air yards as well as the three-storey market hall.
-In here you’ll find newer traders selling handmade accessories and jewellery, as well as street food stands outside.
+Above ground you’ll find a rabble of food stalls and vintage clothing shops, while downstairs has been recently converted into a huge immersive venue, currently playing host to a Tomb Raider experience.
+Towards the Lock, the market opens into a series of open-air yards as well as the three-storey market hall.
+In here you’ll find newer traders selling handmade accessories and jewellery, as well as more street food stands outside.

 The markets are open from 10am till 6pm, every day except Christmas – and see, on average, about a quarter of a million visitors a week.
 So, you know, it’s never going to be not bone-crushingly busy.
 But if you can be choosy, weekday mornings are generally quietest.
 And it’s always best to go in with a plan…